Kerchner’s

 which makes a child male is thus passed from fathers to sons.
 The human genome

 diploid consists of 46 chromosomes.
-22 pairs of autosomes
+22 pairs of autosomes and 1 pair of sex

-and 1 pair of sex chromosomes (the X and Y chromosomes … XX diploid cell =
+chromosomes (the X and Y chromosomes … XX diploid cell = female and XY diploid

-female and XY diploid cell = male).
-Thus it can be seen that the human genome
+cell = male).
+Thus it can be seen that the human genome has 2 sex chromosomes.

-has 2 sex chromosomes.
-The sex chromosomes are numbered as the 23rd
+The sex chromosomes are numbered as the 23rd chromosome pair in a

-of all the chromosomes arranged in a specified order.
+order.
 Compare to Autosome.
-See Y Chromosome, X Chromosome, and Karyotype.
+See Y Chromosome, X

 SNP (Single